dionno/apidocs/source/includes/_invoices.md

 A document sent to a customer that includes a list of products sold or tasks provided, with a statement of the sum due.

-Using the API you can do the following with invoice data.
+Using the API allows you to do the following with with invoice data.

 | Attribute                 | Type     | Description                                                                                                                                                                |
 |---------------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|